Migration of dyes – how to prevent it

-Dye migration is a problem that can spoil our day, especially when we discover that the print on a polyester T-shirt or an expensive softshell jacket is starting to take on color.
+Dye migration is a problem that can spoil our day, especially when we discover that the print on a polyester T-shirt or expensive softshell jacket is starting to take on color.
 Sometimes this effect is not immediately apparent when the film is indented, but may appear only after a few hours or days.

 Why does this happen?
 Migration of dyes by dispersion dyeing.

-In the case of polyester fabrics, dye migration is due to the way the fabrics are dyed.
+For polyester fabrics, dye migration is due to the way the fabrics are dyed.
 Dyeing of polyester fabrics is possible not only by sublimation, but also by dispersion.
 During the process of dyeing fabrics, the fibers open up when exposed to heat, the pigments go into a gaseous state at temperatures above 190°C, and then disperse or dissolve.
 Once cooled, most pigments become “trapped” in the polyester fibers and do not migrate.
 However, if you now heat the textile piece above 130°C, the polyester fibers open up again, and the pigments begin to migrate to the surface of the fibers, leading to the dyeing of the print.

 To avoid pigment migration in the case of polyester fabrics, a lower transfer temperature can be used.
 Then the polyester fibers remain closed, and the small amount of pigments on the outside of the fibers does not cause problems.
 Using a film with a dye blocker can help prevent this small migration.